Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

  No errors were found on the official W3C CSS validator.

 - Accessibility
- I have confirmed that my fonts and colours are easy to ready and that my site is accessible.
+   - I have confirmed that my fonts and colours are easy to read and that my site is accessible to all users.

  <img src="assets/images/readme-images/accessibility.jpg">